Big Brother (Australian TV series) season 9: Josh's departure

-Special shows
+Special episodes

-Throughout the series, some of the shows aired as specials; apart from the launch, daily shows, nomination shows, eviction shows, and the final.
+A number of special episodes aired during the original run of the season.
+These included:

 Live Special

 "Live Special" was a live daily show that was broadcast on Day 2 in which the final four male housemates entered the House.
 Two were revealed live (George and Ryan), and two were revealed on the next day's daily show.

 A second Live Special was broadcast on Day 63 to replace what was supposed to be the eighth eviction of the season, but was cancelled due to the sudden departure of housemate Josh on Day 60.
 Along with the regular highlights from the past few days, there was also clips reminiscing about Josh's time in the house.